slu-soc5650/final-project/docs/development.md

 There are two project-level documentation files that you will need to create and keep updated throughout the semester.

 ### README.md
 You will need a read-me file in the top-level of your assignment repository.
-You can create it in RStudio (`File > New File > Text File`).
-This file should describe the goal of the repository and, at a high level, how various elements of the project repository fit together.
-This file should be saved as a markdown file (`.md`) and should use markdown formatting appropriately.
+There will already be a file named `README.md` in the top-level of your repository.
+Please edit this and modify it as needed!

 ### RESEARCH_LOG.md
 You will need to maintain a research log throughout the final project process.
 Before proceeding with the vignettes, create a well-formatted and organized research log in RStudio (`File > New File > Text File`) that is organized chronologically.
 The research log should use markdown syntax and be saved as a markdown file (`.md`).
 Keep this file updated and have it saved in the top-level of your assignment repository.